DanielJ0131/RPSG-Game/docs/source/index.rst

 Features

--/nPlay, Rock, Paper, Scissors with a twist
+-Play, Rock, Paper, Scissors with a twist
--/nSuprise outcome when using the gun option.
+-Suprise outcome when using the gun option.
--/nThere will be a winner.
+-There will be a winner.
--/nScore will be saved at the end game.
+-Score will be saved at the end game.
--/nCredits
+-Credits

 Installation
 -To Install Examination2, simpy use Terminal on Mac or git bash on Windows.
 Enter /////// will son work againContents